samirosman/squircleart.github.io/_posts/2017-05-18-the-essence-of-animation-nodes-scripts.md

 The script node will then return the values of the variable `result` which I defined as `x+y`, so the script basically add two numbers and return the result.

 # Python API

-There exist a python API (Application Programming Interface) that lets you communicate with blender.
-To be able to understand the API, lets open the console and see what the `bpy` module (Blender Python API) contains.
-Using auto comple, blender lists possible choises. `bpy` includes:
+There exist a python API (Application Programming Interface) that lets you communicate with blender, it can be found [here](https://docs.blender.org/api/2.78b/).
+To be able to understand the API, lets open the console and see what the `bpy` module contains.
+Using auto complete, blender lists possible choices. `bpy` includes:

 ~~~python